besforyou999/Leetcode/README.md

 ## How to commit

-When adding a file to git,
+When adding a file to git,\n
 commit with a message containing 'Problem number + Problem Title' together to check the latest problem pushed to the git with 'git log'